 When was New Jersey sports betting legalized?

 New Jersey attempted to legalize sports betting in 2009, but that decision ultimately fell to the United States Supreme Court.
-When the US Supreme Court voted to strike down the Professional and Amateur Sports Protection Act (PASPA) on May 14, 2018, sports betting was legal in New Jersey.
+When the US Supreme Court struck down the Professional and Amateur Sports Protection Act (PASPA) on May 14, 2018, sports betting was legal in New Jersey.

 When did the industry first launch in New Jersey?

-In New Jersey, the sports betting industry officially launched in August 2018, just a few months after the state was given the green light to launch the industry.
+In New Jersey, the sports betting industry officially launched in August 2018.

 Who oversees New Jersey sports betting?